See all How-To Articles

 Create a Scroll Bar

-Apart from the built-in scroll bar in Excel, which allows you to scroll the whole worksheet, you can also create your own scroll bar that will scroll a range of cells you want.
-This can be very useful when you have large sets of data and want to display only a fixed number of rows, and scroll through data.
-Say you have the following data set containing sales data.
+The built-in scroll bar in Excel lets you scroll the whole worksheet, but you can also create your own scroll bar that only applies to a specific range of cells.
+This can be useful when you have large sets of data and want to display only a fixed number of rows at a time.
+Say you have the following table of sales data.

-Now you can create a separate range of the same data that will display only 10 rows, and update displayed rows as you scroll up or down.
+From this dataset, you can create a second range, with the same data, that displays only ten rows at a time and updates which rows are displayed as you scroll up or down.

-1. In the Ribbon, go to Developer > Insert > Scroll bar (in Form Controls).
+1. In the Ribbon, go to Developer > Insert > Scroll Bar (Form Control).

 create scroll bar 1